pinout-xyz/Pinout.xyz/src/en/overlay/redbear-iot-hat.md

   '38':
     name: 'BT_WAKE'
 -->
-#PiZero IoT HAT
+#PiZero IoT pHAT

-The RedBear IoT HAT brings the BCM43438 used on the Raspberry Pi 3 to HAT format, compatible with the Pi Zero.
+The RedBear IoT pHAT brings the BCM43438 used on the Raspberry Pi 3 to pHAT format, compatible with the Pi Zero.

 The chip supports Wi-Fi 802.11n and Bluetooth 4.1 (Dual Mode).